 - Cellulose/Fiber: leafy green vegetables, beans, apples

 Of the three categories of sugar listed above, Cellulose, better known as fiber, cannot be digested by the human body.
-This means these vegetables have very little effect on blood glucose levels and are the ideal form of carbohydrates for consumption.
-Simple and refined sugars should be consumed more sparingly.
+This means these vegetables have minimal effect on blood glucose levels and are the ideal form of carbohydrates for consumption.
+We should attempt to consume simple and refined sugars more sparingly.

 Exercise at least 30 minutes per day

 The CDC currently recommends 150 minutes of moderate-to-vigorous intensity physical activity per week.
 If you can’t make time for 150 minutes, some is better than none!
-A study found that “as little as 15 minutes per day at 5 days a week of moderate-to-vigorous physical activity reduces mortality by 22%.”3 Exercise directly linked to increased immune function.
-Another study found 20 minutes of exercise triggers the body to suppress inflammation.5 The reduced inflammation allows the body to more easily recognize and attack foreign invaders.
+A study found that “as little as 15 minutes per day at five days a week of moderate-to-vigorous physical activity reduces mortality by 22%.”
+3 Exercise directly linked to increased immune function.
+Another study found 20 minutes of exercise triggers the body to suppress inflammation.5 Reduced inflammation allows the body to recognize and attack foreign invaders more easily.

 Sunlight and Vitamin D

 Wintertime is deemed the “cold and flu season” due to the amount of time we spend indoors, in close contact with each other.
-This allows germs to spread easily and quickly.
+More time inside allows germs to spread easily and quickly.
 Additionally, northern winters don’t provide much sunlight.
 If you’re reading this, you likely live in Michigan and are exposed to less sunlight in the winter.
-Sunlight is a great source of vitamin D, which reduces stress levels and increases mental focus.
+Sunshine is an excellent source of vitamin D, which reduces stress levels and increases mental focus.
 Experts estimate that as much as 42% of the US population is vitamin D deficient.6

-Vitamin D is an incredibly important hormone in our body that is used in a wide variety of pathways.
+Vitamin D is an incredibly important hormone that our body uses in a wide variety of pathways.
 Deficiency in vitamin D, among other things, has been linked to increased susceptibility to infection.4 Natural sources of vitamin D include fish and sunlight.
-In strong sun, exposing the arms and legs for 5-30 minutes between the hours of 10 am and 3 pm is usually enough to meet the daily requirements.7 Knock out all three immune boosting tips in one: go on a 30-minute walk outside in the sun.
+In strong sun, exposing the arms and legs for 5-30 minutes between the hours of 10 am and 3 pm is usually enough to meet the daily requirements.7 Knock out all three immune-boosting tips in one: go on a 30-minute walk outside in the sun.

 Supplementation is also an option.
 The US Institute of Medicine suggests that an average daily intake of 600-800 IU/day will meet the vitamin D requirements of at least 97.5% of the population.8

 Try putting down the cell phone or laptop.
 The effect of blue light on the body is a quickly evolving research field.
-This study found that prolonged high energy blue light can cause to dry eyes, cataracts, and hormone imbalances.
+This study found that prolonged high energy blue light can cause dry eyes, cataracts, and hormone imbalances.
 Melatonin is known as the “sleep hormone”.
-These hormone levels are reduced in the presence of blue light.9 This means that when it is actually time for bed, the body doesn’t feel tired.
+These hormone levels are lower in the presence of blue light.9 Lower melatonin levels means that when it is time for bed, the body doesn’t feel tired.
 Individuals that suffer from this will report difficulty falling asleep, staying asleep, and frequent bouts of insomnia.